You are here

 1. Straight-forward method

-Twenty (20) AASECT sponsored or AASECT approved CE credits; ten (10) of which may be e-learning (the remaining 10 must be in person).
+Twenty (20) AASECT sponsored or AASECT approved CE credits.

 2. Alternative method